Guides

 One big major advantage that solar power has over fossil fuels is that it is pollution-free.

-Meaning, not only that is solar power environmentally friendly; it helps lessen the effect of global warming, which is another major issue that humans are facing.
+Solar power is environmentally friendly, and it helps lessen the effect of global warming, which is another major issue that humans are facing.

 By reducing the amount of pollution that goes up into our atmosphere, the usage of solar power helps us preserve our ozone layer, which is becoming thinner and thinner by the day.

-Not only that, the pollution from industrial areas that produce fossil fuels have been known to cause major illnesses such as bronchitis, lung cancer, and pneumonia for people living nearby.
+The pollution from industrial areas that produce fossil fuels has been known to cause major illnesses such as bronchitis, lung cancer, and pneumonia for people living nearby.

 Renewable

-Plus, we don’t need to create huge oil rigs in the middle of the sea or a giant machine that drills through the middle of the earth to extract the energy that we need.
+Plus, we do not need to create huge oil rigs in the middle of the sea or a giant machine that drills through the middle of the earth to extract the energy that we need.

 Installation

-Solar panels could be installed literally anywhere, in the middle of the desert, on top of your roofs at home, on top of buildings, the potential is endless.
+Solar panels could be installed literally anywhere, whether in the middle of the desert, on top of your roofs at home, or on top of buildings.
+The potential is endless.

 We have talked about the good things about solar energy, now let’s talk about the downside of using it.